Ok, let’s talk SLEEP. Good sleep. Greaaaaaaaat sleep.

 If you’ve been having trouble sleeping (I have heard from soooo many friends/followers that this year has been rough on sleep, high on anxiety, and that we’re all just processing a lot more these days– you’re not alone!), or if you can’t seem to shut off your brain or the chatter late at night, I’d encourage you to find a grounding routine that works for YOU.

-That doesn’t involve screens (blue light from any screens at night is the biggest disruptor of sleep and healthy hormone production) and most importantly, that seals your day with calm and goodness.
+One that doesn’t involve tons of screens (blue light from any screens at night is the biggest disruptor of sleep and healthy hormone production) and most importantly, that seals your day with calm and goodness.

 Steal parts of mine, add in ideas of your own and make it intentional, to focus on letting yourself relax.
 Because we ALL need more of that, this year & always.